Febuxostat

 Important things to remember

-• You should also continue to take febuxostat during an attack of gout.
+• You should also continue to take febuxostat during a gout flare.

 What benefit can you expect from your treatment?

-Febuxostat is taken on a long-term basis to prevent attacks of gout.
-Taking febuxostat regularly each day will also help to prevent permanent damage to the joints and bone.
-It does not treat the pain or inflammation of an ‘attack’ of gout.
-Febuxostat does not work straight away.
-It may take several weeks to reduce the level of uric acid so you may continue to have gout attacks for some time.
+Febuxostat is taken on a long-term basis to prevent gout flares and tophi.
+Taking febuxostat regularly each day will also help to prevent permanent damage to the joints.
+It does not treat the pain or inflammation of a gout flare.
+Febuxostat does not work straight away; t may take weeks to months to reduce the level of urate in your blood to the target concentration, so you could continue to have gout flares until all the crystals are dissolved.

-What happens if you have a gout attack?
+What happens if you have a gout flare?

 Febuxostat is not a pain reliever.
-You should continue to take febuxostat during an attack, but your doctor will also recommend medicines to treat pain and inflammation.
-These may include paracetamol, colchicine, anti-inflammatory drugs medicines such as naproxen, ibuprofen, indomethacin or steroids such as prednisolone.
+You should continue to take febuxostat during a gout flare, but your doctor will also recommend medicines to treat pain and inflammation.
+These may include colchicine, anti-inflammatory medicines such as naproxen, ibuprofen, indomethacin or steroids such as prednisolone.
+The choice of medicine will depend on your existing medicines and medical conditions.

-It is a good idea to plan with your doctor what to do if a gout attack occurs and to have a symptom controlling medicine ready to use if needed.
-It is also important that you tell your doctor if your condition persists or worsens.
+It is a good idea to plan with your doctor what to do if a gout flare occurs.

 How is febuxostat taken?